 for $s \in \Z_2^{k+1}$.
 We verify directly that $\alpha(s) = k - \left\lfloor \frac{|s|}2 \right\rfloor - \varphi(s) $ by comparing the recurrence relations on both sides.
 Next, we write

 and the result is obtained by substituting equation \eqref{eq:fk} and multiplying out the matrices. \end{proof}

 It remains to compute the Fourier transform of the function $R^{(v,w)}_\mu(\bs)$.
-Here, since there parameter $\epsilon$ does not appear, there is no change from the case of the QRM.
-Let us just introduce some of the basic notations and refer to the aforementioned computations for the details.
+Here, since there parameter $\e$ does not appear there is no change from the computation in the QRM case.
+Let us just introduce some of the basic notations and refer to the appropriate results when needed.
 We write the function $R^{(v,w)}_{\mu}(\bs)$

 where the coefficients $a_\chi^{(\mu)}$ are implicitly define (See Lemma 3.5 of \cite{RW2020hk} for the explicit form).
 Then, the Fourier transform of $R^{(v,w)}_{\mu}(\bs)$ is given by

 where

 Here, for \(\mathbf{a} \in \C^{\ell} \) and an index vector \(\br \in \{0,1\}^\ell \) we define